xfmeng17/apue/README.md

 we set (lock) before accessing a shared resource and release (unlick) when we're done.

+- `[ch11.6, p414] pthread_cond_wait`
+The mutex passed to `pthread_cond_wait` protects the condition.
+The caller passes it **locked** to the function, which then atomically places the calling thread on the list of threads waiting for the condition and unlocks the mutex.
+This closes the window between the time that the condition is checked and the time that the thread goes to sleep waiting for the condition to change, so that the thread doesn't miss a change in the condition.
+When `pthread_cond_wait` returns, the mutex is **again locked**.

 ## Shell command strings
 - `kill -l` to show all signals.
 - `kill -10 $(ps aux | grep -v grep | grep a.out | awk '{print $2}')` send